nxc1802/Discord_Chat_Bot_Python/README.md

 # Music bot
-Since a lot of discord music bots are being blocked by youtube nowadays I've decided to write up a quick project that will allow anyone to host their own discord bot.
 This bot includes the following commands:

 /help - displays all the available commands
 /p <keywords> - finds the song on youtube and plays it in your current channel.
 Will resume playing the current song if it was paused\